dhis2/cli-style/README.md

 1. When `d2-style` is installed, Husky installs itself as a Git hook, since it is a runtime dependency of `d2-style`.

-2. `d2-style setup base` installs the necessary configuration files in the repo.
+2. `d2-style setup defaults/base` installs the necessary configuration files in the repo.

 3. Now, when a hook is triggered (e.g. `pre-commit`), the `.huskyrc.js`